hhimanshu/sflake/README.md

 ## Prerequisites
 ### Install Miniconda
+- You must have `python` installed on your machine.
 - Install [Miniconda](https://docs.anaconda.com/free/miniconda/index.html)
 - Ensure `conda` is installed by running `conda --version`.
 You should see answer similar to following
 ```sh